AbdullahAljammal/Abdullah-sport-shop/README.md

 ## Features

 - **Beautiful Design**:
-  - A visually appealing and responsive design that adapts to all screen sizes.
+  - A visually appealing and responsive design with a 3rd effects that adapts to all screen sizes.
   - A minimalist, user-friendly interface that focuses on the shopping experience.

 - **Color Palette**: